nif3mi/dating-site/README.md

 ## DESCRIPTION
-        this website is to help writers with their letters.
+        this website is to help users find a match.

 ## Setup/Installation Requirements